NeilWhitlow/nashville-historic-markers/neilwhitlow/Brainstorming.md

 In case the device does not have a connection, cache the data in simple json format to disk.

 * ####Toolbar or Action Bar####
-Toobar with Exit menu to begin with.
+Action Bar with Exit menu to begin with.
 Depending on Android target and AppCompat, maybe [Toolbar?] (https://blog.xamarin.com/android-tips-hello-toolbar-goodbye-action-bar/)

 ### MarkerAdapter ###